Hydeon-git/PlatformerGame/README.md

  - F3 to start from the beggining of the current level
  - F5 ​Save the current game state
  - F6 ​Load the previous state
- - F9​ View colliders
+ - F9​ View colliders and pathfinding logic
  - F10​ God Mode
  - F11 Enable/Disable FPS cap (60 to 30)
  - SHIFT + F11 Enable/Disable FPS cap
  - 1 Teleport to Checkpoint
- - SPACE to start the game in the Logo Screen / Leave Level Completed screen
+ - SPACE to start the game in the Logo Screen / Level Completed screen

 ## Developers